-The large selection of feeders available on the market today provide an extremely versatile method for catching carp and a lot of other coarse fish.
+The large selection of feeders available on the market today provides an extremely versatile method for catching carp and many other coarse fish.

 I have previously covered topics such as “What is feeder fishing” where you’ll find a list and explanation of the feeders available for carp fishing with a brief explanation of how to fish with feeders.

 I have also covered many topics on purely method feeder fishing including how to set up a method feeder rig but never any feeder fishing tips, until now.